 The next year promises more of the same: a continued takeover by content marketing.
 As brands keep refining their strategies, lukewarm content approaches will no longer suffice.
 Companies must adapt or fade into irrelevance, and the way marketers see and respond to trends like these will determine the fate of their organizations.

-Here’s a list of things you should focus on while creating your Content Marketing Strategy in 2019.
+Here’s a list of Content Marketing trends in 2019:

 When it comes to any type of marketing, authenticity, transparency, and value have always important.